AdobeDocs/journeys.nl-NL/help/using/expression/field-references.md

 >[!NOTE]
 >
 >Het veldtype en de standaardwaarde moeten hetzelfde zijn.
-Bijvoorbeeld @{LobbyBeacon.endUserIDs._experience.ease.id, defaultValue: :   is ongeldig omdat de standaardwaarde een geheel getal is en de verwachte waarde een tekenreeks.
+Bijvoorbeeld @{LobbyBeacon.endUserIDs._experience.emailid.id, defaultValue : 2} will be invalid because the default value is an integer whereas the expected value should be a string.

 Voorbeelden: